Pandemic Message

 The CALS Global Fellows Program supports CALS undergraduate students from any major in pursuit of challenging, professionally-focused summer internships and research placements that enhance and complement their career goals and academic progress, while enriching their undergraduate experience with diverse cultural and international immersion.
 Through key partnerships, the Global Fellows Program provides a platform for students to make positive and definable contributions to global organizations and communities.

 Acceptance to the program is competitive and a limited number of students are selected each year.
-Selected Fellows receive a stipend to offset major expenses.

 Placement Opportunities

-Placements: 3-4 (in-person)
+Placements: 1 (in-person)

-With the foundation MATE (Hungarian University of Agriculture and Life Sciences), one of the largest agricultural-focused, multi- disciplinary higher education institutions in Europe was established on 1 February 2021, with nearly 15.000 students and 15% international student body.
+With the foundation MATE (Hungarian University of Agriculture and Life Sciences), one of the largest agricultural-focused, multi-disciplinary higher education institutions in Europe was established on 1 February 2021, with nearly 15.000 students and 15% international student body.

 The backbone of the new university infrastructure is provided by our prominent campuses where our professional teaching staff and a unique green environment make the students feel welcome.

-Budapest (commonly cited as one of the most beautiful cities of Europe), Gödöllő, Gyöngyös, Kaposvár and Keszthely Campuses offer constantly renewed degree and training programs and make significant investments in order to strengthen their ties to international higher education.
+Budapest (commonly cited as one of the most beautiful cities in Europe), Gödöllő, Gyöngyös, Kaposvár and Keszthely Campuses offer constantly renewed degree and training programs and make significant investments in order to strengthen their ties to international higher education.

 We encourage you to apply to your first-choice program only.
 There is a space within the application to indicate if you have a second choice.
 If you are interested in two opportunities that are very different from one another and would prefer to write two statements of purpose, you may upload both to the same application in ONE document.
 Make sure they are clearly titled with the correct placement opportunity IF you are writing two statements.
 For reference, click here to review examples of statements from past participants.